 You have a teaching team supporting your learning experience, integrating expert advice in an organized and methodical way.

 You connect with lead faculty in weekly video lectures, and that content is expanded through interviews with guest faculty.
 We also invite guest lecturers to join us for the live webinars and on-site immersions.
-This means that you will not only see leading experts in the online classroom, but also experience live lectures by renowned experts.
+This means that you’ll not only see leading experts in the online classroom, but also experience live lectures by renowned experts.

-What Students are Saying
+What Students Are Saying